MichaelHaussmann/spil/README.md

 ### Finders

-To launch queries, Spil implements `Finder` classes that access different data sources.
+To launch search queries, Spil implements `Finder` classes that access different data sources.

 - **FindInPaths**: to search the file system
 - **FindInList**: to search a list